 Financial aid must be applied for each year.
 Undergraduate students who complete their files after our priority deadline will be offered funds available at the time they complete their file with the Office of Student Financial Services.
 Federal work study and most grants are often not available after our priority deadline.
 The closer a student completes their file to the bill due date, the less likely they will have aid in time to use toward their billed expenses.
 If presented with the option to use the IRS Data Retrieval Tool, families are required to use that tool.

 This is where the student will take care of all of his/her financial aid business.
-The student can log in using their portal guard log in and password.
+The student can log in using their My Maritime account and password.
 Students are encouraged to check this portal throughout the year to ensure that all check list items are highlighted in green.
 Any items highlighted in yellow require immediate action from the student.

 The Free Application for Federal Student Aid (FAFSA) is an online form you fill out that allows your college to determine your eligibility for Federal, State, and Institutional Financial Aid.
 Fill out our FERPA release form to grant permission to your information to someone else (such as a parent).